TeresaPeng-zju/TeresaPeng-zju/README.md

 ## About Me

-I'm a Software Engineering at Tencent and a graduate of Zhejiang University.
+I'm a Software Engineer at Tencent and a graduate of Zhejiang University.

 My journey into Computer Science started from Computational Linguistics, where I explored the connection between language and technology.
 This background gradually led me into software engineering, AI applications, and building intelligent systems.